Quantum Riemannian geometry of the discrete interval and q-deformation: Laplacian and elements of QFT on

 \section{Laplacian and elements of QFT on $A_3$}

-Here we compute the Laplacian $\square=(\ ,\ )\nabla\extd \psi$ for a field $\psi$ on $A_n$ and $\N$ with their canonical QRGs in Proposition~\ref{canN} and Corollary~\ref{canAn} with $h_i$ real, $s=\pm1$ and $\eps=1$ there.
-Henceforth, we repurpose $\eps>0$ as a lattice spacing for the continuum limit of the geometry on $\N$.
+In the remainder of the paper, we work with only the canonical QRGs on $\N$ and $A_n$ in Proposition~\ref{canN} and Corollary~\ref{canAn}, with $h_i$ real, $s=\pm1$ and $\eps=1$ there.
+Given this, we will now repurpose $\eps>0$ as a lattice spacing for the continuum limit of the geometry on $\N$.
+In this section, we compute and study the Laplacian $\square\psi=(\ ,\ )\nabla\extd \psi$ for a field $\psi$ on $A_n$ and $\N$, and in Section~\ref{secqg} the Ricci curvature.
+In both cases, we need the inverse metric, which now looks like